 Add techniques to the exploration

 Techniques govern the way data is analyzed.
-The default technique for a new blank analysis is the Exploration table.
+The default technique for a new blank exploration is the free form table.
 You can add tabs with different (or the same) techniques:

 - At the top, click .